Do I Need a Financial Advisor?

 What is a financial advisor?

 What are the big goals you’ve set for yourself?
-Most common goals are wanting to purchase a home and save for retirement.
+The most common goals are wanting to purchase a home and saving for retirement.
 But how do you get from where you are now to where you want to be in the future?
 There’s where financial advisors come in.
+By understanding what they do, you can stop wondering, “Do I need a financial advisor?”

 Essentially, they review your current finances, create plans, recommend investments, and explain strategies to get you where you would like to be in the most efficient manner – including minimizing unnecessary taxes.
 Let’s face it, money management can be confusing at the best of times.